 As part of the second phase of Willowbrook Wildlife Center’s 2011 master plan, the project will construct an approximately 32,000-square-foot new wildlife rehabilitation clinic and visitor center that will include expanded naturalized outdoor and indoor rehabilitation areas, interactive learning exhibits about the wildlife rehabilitation process, a welcome plaza, an outdoor classroom, an interpretive trail with wildlife observation areas, and outdoor activity spaces that demonstrates how to attract and live in harmony with wildlife.

-The District is beginning the schematic design phase of planning for Phase II master plan improvements at Willowbrook Wildlife Center in Glen Ellyn, IL and will be soliciting input from the public via public surveys, an online comment form, stakeholder input meetings, and three public open houses.
-To receive an invite to the July 29 Zoom meeting, provide us with your email address by filling out the comment form or taking the survey below.
+The District is beginning the schematic design phase of planning for Phase II master plan improvements at Willowbrook Wildlife Center in Glen Ellyn.
+The District solicited input from the public over summer 2021 via public surveys, an online comment form, stakeholder input meetings, and three public open houses.
+See the results (PDF) of the public feedback.

-The public comment portion will then close, and the feedback gathered will be used to shape the project’s design.
-The project will then be in the design phase through 2022.
+The public feedback gathered is being used to shape the project’s design.
+The project will be in the design phase through 2022.
 Construction is tentatively expected to start in 2022 and be completed by the end of 2024.

 Cost and Funding